 Current funded Projects (examples - currently managing research grants totalling >£5million):

 1. Lead/Chief Principal Investigator (PI) and Programme Director for new (~GBP 4 Million) UK Government's Engineering and Physical Sciences Research Council (EPSRC) programme grant (2021-2025): “Towards cognitively-inspired 5G-IoT enabled, multi-modal Hearing Aids (COG-MHEAR)” (EP/T021063/1).
-The proposal was ranked second in the country, under the EPSRC Transformative Healthcare Technologies 2050 Call.
+The proposal was ranked second, under the EPSRC Transformative Healthcare Technologies 2050 Call.
 The cross-disciplinary programme includes senior co-Investigators (CIs) from: Edinburgh, Heriot-Watt, Glasgow and Manchester; and a strong User Group comprising ten industrial and clinical collaborators, and end-user engagement organisations (such as Deaf Scotland, Action on Hearing Loss, global hearing-aid manufacturers: Phonak & Nokia Bell Labs, providing ~GBP1 million match-funding).
 COG-MHEAR aims to be the world’s first multi-modal hearing-aid demonstrator (including real-time software and hardware prototypes), by radically exploiting and integrating the transformative potential of privacy-assuring and explainable AI, 5G, Internet of Things (IoT) and cybersecurity, coupled with flexible (skin-based) electronics.
 This will enable commercialization of future personalized, multi-modal hearing aids, with reduced end-user cognitive load/listening effort, seamlessly operating in the smart social and work spaces of 2050 and beyond.
 The adventurous research outputs will also be exploited to develop multimodally-enhanced, speech-enabled communication aids to support e.g. autistic people with speech disorders.
 For job opportunities, please see the COG-MHEAR website: http://cogmhear.org

 2. Lead CI/co-PI for new (~GBP 0.5 Million) EPSRC grant (2021-24) on “Natural Language Generation (NLG) for Low-resource Domains” (EP/T024917/1).
 The proposal was ranked first (out of 19), under the EPSRC Responsible NLP for Intelligent Interfaces Call.
 The project funds two postdoctoral RAs (one under my principal supervision), to develop personalized, privacy-assuring and empathetic AI (NLG) approaches that account for the emotional state of the end-user.
 These will enable emotion-sensitive personal assistants to enhance mental health and well-being.